tozammel/tozammel.github.io/README.md

 My research interests broadly lie in developing and applying data mining and machine learning techniques to solve problems stemming from bioinformatics, social networks, social science, and cyber security.
 I enjoy working at the boundaries between the data science and domain sciences.
 Some of my recent research addresses problems of inferring coevolving entities with interaction structure in complex systems, forecasting societal population and/or enterprise level events (like flu outbreak, military/non-state actor events, and malicious cyber activities), and modeling behavior, such as prejudice and ideological leanings, in social systems.

-My career goal is to solve challenging problems in the area of data mining and machine learning.
+My career goal is to solve challenging problems in machine learning and data science.

 <!--- **Bold** and _Italic_ and `Code` text [Link](url) and ![Image](src) --->